cupy/cupy/docs/source/tutorial/function.rst

 First, suppose we want to define elementwise function :math:`f(x, y, z) = x * y + z`.
 We can implement this equation just by using ``*`` and ``+`` functions.
 Though, defining a unified function may reduce memory consumption, so it is a bit meaningful.
-Here we call this function as *MulAdd*.
+Here we call this function *MulAdd*.

 Let's start with defining MulAdd working on CPU.
 Any function must inherits :class:`Function` class.